illogika-studio/unity_native_particles/README.md

 ## Benchmarking

 - Unity Shuriken : 300 000 to 400 000 particles at 30fps.
-- Basic CPU simulation copying data in uniforms for every particle : 100 000 at 30fps.
+- Basic CPU + copying data in uniforms for every particle : 100 000 at 30fps.
-- Don't use vertexAttribPointer for each particle : 200 000 at 30fps.
+- Basic CPU + Don't use vertexAttribPointer for each particle : 200 000 at 30fps.
+- Basic CPU + Instancing : 2 000 000 at 30fps.

 ## Original Quote - Système de particules flexible et personnalisable